joe-irving/defundclimatechaos/index.md

     UK banks, investors and insurers are pumping billions of pounds into fossil fuels that worsen the climate crisis.

-    On October 29th, ahead of UN climate talks, groups around the world and UK are rising up to demand that the UK government and corporations **#DefundClimateChaos**.
+    On **October 29th**, ahead of UN climate talks, groups around the world and UK are rising up to demand that the UK government and corporations **#DefundClimateChaos**.
   buttons:
   - text: Act Now
     target: "#act"